pointcarre-app/maths.pm/src/static/pm/dataviz2/00_plan.md

 ![COVID-19 Mortality in the US](files/covid-2timeseries-us-presidency.jpg)

 > Can we make bold statements about the time-series of COVID-19 of numbers of deaths in the US ?
 Do we need more data ?
 The complete article from **Reuters** is available [here](https://www.reuters.com/world/us/biden-marks-1-million-americans-dead-covid-2022-05-12/).
-To better understand this chart and the conclusion we can draw more, details are provided [here](80_covid_us_stats_analysis.md).
+To better understand this chart and the conclusion we can draw, more details are provided [here](80_covid_us_stats_analysis.md).

 ## About this course